Bad-ptr/persp-mode.el/README.md

                      (persp-add-buffer bn))))
 ```

-## Auto perpectives
+## Auto perspectives

 You can now define an auto perspective using the `def-auto-persp` function.
-This kind of perspectives is intended to be dynamically created/destroyed/hided/unhided when a specific kind of buffers appears/disappiars.
+This kind of perspective is intended to be dynamically created/destroyed/hided/unhided when a specific kind of buffers appears/disappears.

 The argument list of the `def-auto-persp` macro: